“The human mind is a lot like the human egg,

 And the experimenter says, “Yes!
 That string of numbers also meets the rule.”
 And your confidence rises.
 To confirm your brilliance, you test one more possibility, just as due diligence, something like:

 “Yes!” says the experimenter.
 Another surge of dopamine.
 And you proudly make your guess: “The rule is: even numbers, ascending in twos.”
 “No!” says the experimenter.
 It turns out that the rule is “any ascending numbers.”
 So 8-10-12 does fit the rule, it’s true, but so does 1-2-3.
 Or 4-23-512.
 The only way to win the game is to guess strings of numbers that would prove your beloved hypothesis wrong—and that is something each of us is constitutionally driven to avoid.

-In the study, only 1 in five people were able to guess the correct rule.
+In the study, only 1 in five people was able to guess the correct rule.

 And the reason we’re all so bad at games like this is the tendency toward confirmation bias: It feels much better to find evidence that confirms what you believe to be true than to find evidence that falsifies what you believe to be true.
 Why go out in search of disappointment?

 There is also a video explaining Wason's work.